MFEh2o/limnoEntryTool_TEMPLATE/README.md

 use_git_config(user.name = "Jane Doe", user.email = "jane@example.org") # enter your user name and email here.
 ```

-**Step 4**

-Connect RStudio to GitHub, by following [this tutorial](https://happygitwithr.com/rstudio-git-github.html).
+4. Connect RStudio to GitHub, by following [this tutorial](https://happygitwithr.com/rstudio-git-github.html).
 The rest of the sections on that website will be helpful if you run into any trouble.

-**Step 5**

-Okay, it's finally time to download your new template repository.
+5. Okay, it's finally time to download your new template repository.
 In **RStudio**, go to File > New Project.
 In the window that pops up, choose "Version Control" and then "Git".

 Now you should see something like this: